Your Wife and I.

 Most of the boys had started working by now.
 Marvin worked in a bank.
 So Saturdays and Sundays were the only days available to search for Two-Time.

 After a few weeks, Marvin got hold of the address of a Two-Time aunt.
-He constituted himself into a proper irritation to this aunt.
+He constituted himself into a proper irritation to this woman.
 He’d show up at her house every Saturday morning at 6 am.
-The aunt eventually spilled the beans and told Marvin where Two-Time had moved to.
+He claims he only went there to ask the whereabouts of Two Time but I suspect he crouched beneath the woman’s window and sang Saheed Osupa and Dauda Epo Kinkin.
+Drove the woman mad.
+The aunt eventually spilled the beans and told Marvin where Two-Time was.

 Marvin stormed the address and found Two-Time.
 But Munchkin was not with her.